 - Food for 1 adult male and 1 adult female

 - Don’t have any major dietary restrictions

 - Try to use reusables instead of paper products

-- Try to use home made cleaners instead of boughten chemical cleaners
+- Try to use home made cleaners like baking soda instead of boughten chemical cleaners

 - Eating a lot of fresh produce